awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 To encrypt `SecureString` parameter values, Parameter Store uses an AWS KMS key in AWS Key Management Service \(AWS KMS\)\.
 AWS KMS uses either a customer managed key or an AWS managed key to encrypt the parameter value in an AWS managed database\.

 **Important**
-Do not store sensitive data in a `String` or `StringList` parameter\.
+Don't store sensitive data in a `String` or `StringList` parameter\.
 For all sensitive data that must remain encrypted, use only the `SecureString` parameter type\.
 For more information, see [What is a parameter?](systems-manager-parameter-store.md#what-is-a-parameter) and [Restricting access to Systems Manager parameters using IAM policies](sysman-paramstore-access.md)\.

 **Content in Amazon S3 buckets**